 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Osteosarcoma is a type of bone cancer most often seen in children and young adults.
+Osteosarcoma is a bone cancer most often seen in children and young adults.
 It is the most common childhood bone tumor.

 Symptoms of osteosarcoma include:

 Pain may worsen over weeks or months.
-Pain may cause the child to wake up in the middle of the night.
+The pain may cause your child to wake up in the middle of the night.

 A CT scan of the chest is used to see if osteosarcoma has spread to the lungs.

 Osteosarcoma is usually described as either localized or metastatic.